Revenir, Venir, Rentrer

 The French verbs revenir, venir, rentrer are used to express different forms of movement or arrival.
 When followed by prepositions like “de,” “du,” or “des,” they indicate the origin or departure point of the action.
+You can download a free PDF of this lesson guide in my private French Grammar Library.

 Use These Verbs With Countries